JavaScript

 Limitation

 Before we get started, we need to lay down some ground rules.
-JavaScript’s dynamic nature of array allows us to insert and retrieve indexes that are outside our array size range.
-Example: if we create an array of size 16 to be our buckets size, nothing stopping us from storing items at index 500.
-This defeats the purpose we are trying to demonstrate, so we need to put some self restriction to work around this.
+JavaScript’s dynamic nature of arrays allows us to insert and retrieve indexes that are outside our array size range.
+Example: if we create an array of size 16 to represent our buckets, nothing stops us from storing items at index 500.
+This defeats the purpose of limiting storage size in hash maps, so we need to enforce some restrictions.

 Use the following snippet whenever you access a bucket through an index.
-We want to throw an error if we try to access an out of bound index:
+We want to throw an error if we try to access an out-of-bounds index:

 if (index < 0 || index >= buckets.length) {

-throw new Error("Trying to access index out of bound");
+throw new Error("Trying to access index out of bounds");

 }